Spencer Summers

 Sir Gerard Spencer Summers (27 October 1902 – 19 January 1976) was a British Conservative politician.

+Biography

-He was born in Flintshire, Wales in 1902 and educated at Wellington School and Trinity College, Cambridge.
+Summers was born in Flintshire, Wales, in 1902, and educated at Wellington School and Trinity College, Cambridge.
 He became a director of the family business of John Summers & Sons, steelmakers.

 During the Second World War (1940-1945) he was the elected Member of Parliament (MP) for Northampton and appointed the Director-General of Regional Organisation at the Ministry of Supply.
 In 1945, he was the Secretary for Overseas Trade in the post-war caretaker government.

 In 1946 he also assumed the role of first chairman of the Outward Bound Trust.
 He was also a Governor of UWC Atlantic College from its opening in 1962–76, and was on the foundation committee for three years prior to its opening.